systemd-cron/systemd-cron-next/README.md

     $ ./configure
     $ make

-You will need [Rust nightly][rust-install] compiler and cargo tool to build the project.
+You will need [Rust stable][rust-install] compiler (tested with 1.2.0) and cargo tool to build the project.
-If you don't have Rust nightly installed, it will be downloaded to `rust` subdirectory in the project directory.
-You don't need Rust to use systemd-cron, it's a build only dependency.

 [rust-install]: http://www.rust-lang.org/install.html